Marco Tardelli: Club career

 Tardelli was born at Capanne di Careggine, in the province of Lucca (Tuscany).
 He started his career in the Italian Serie C with the club of Pisa in 1972.
 Two years later he played in the Serie B with Como before joining Serie A giants Juventus the next year, in October 1975.

 During his decade-long stint at the Turin club, he enjoyed much success, as he became one of the first three players ever to win all the three major European competitions, alongside teammates Antonio Cabrini and Gaetano Scirea: the UEFA Cup in 1977, the Cup Winners' Cup in 1984, and the European Cup in 1985.
 With Juventus, he also won five Italian Serie A championships, and two Coppa Italia titles, as well as the 1984 European Super Cup.

 He scored the decisive goal during the first leg of the 1977 UEFA Cup final against Athletic Bilbao, which allowed him and Juventus to win their first ever European title.

 In total, Tardelli played 376 games with Juventus and scored 51 goals.
 He left the Turin club in 1985, moving on to rivals Internazionale, where he remained until 1987, before ending his career in 1988, after a season with Swiss side St. Gallen.

 International career

 Tardelli made his international debut on 7 April 1976 against Portugal.
-He played at the 1978 World Cup and the 1980 European Football Championship on home soil, reaching the semi-final and earning fourth-place finishes in both tournaments, and being named as a member of the team of the tournament at Euro 80.
+He played at the 1978 World Cup and the 1980 European Championship on home soil, reaching the semi-final and earning fourth-place finishes in both tournaments, and being named as a member of the team of the tournament at Euro 80.
 He performed especially well during Italy's 1982 World Cup-winning campaign, scoring twice.
 His first came in a second-round group stage win against Argentina, and his memorable second goal of the tournament was scored in the final against West Germany, with a left footed strike from outside the area.
 With tears in his eyes, he ran towards the Italian bench, fists clenched in front of his chest, screaming "Gol!
 Gol!" as he shook his head wildly.
 This celebration has been called the "Tardelli cry", and was considered one of the defining images of Italy's 1982 World Cup triumph; Tardelli later reflected:

 In 2014, his iconic 1982 FIFA World Cup Final goal celebration was named the fourth greatest World Cup moment of all time by the BBC.
 He won a total of 81 caps for Italy, playing his final game for them against Norway in September 1985, and also served as Italy's captain between 1983 and 1985.
 He was part of the squad for 1986 FIFA World Cup, but did not play.
 He retired as a player in 1988.